Identification

 Screening of vulnerability

-There is no specific mechanism to identify adult asylum seekers who need specific procedural guarantees.
+There is no specific mechanism to identify adult asylum applicants who need specific procedural guarantees.
 The screening interview process is inadequate in identifying such vulnerabilities due to a lack of training and guidance for staff.[1]
 The standard questions include only basic questions about health, such as whether the person has any medical conditions or medication that they are or should be taking.

 The concern remains regarding the use of detention, albeit not in an accelerated procedure, and the lack of safeguards.
 The Adults at Risk policy was amended in May 2021 to bring victims of modern slavery into the remit of immigration detention policy.